 While it is possible to strengthen your willpower, sometimes the best thing to do is to get out of your own way: rather than taking your chances with self-discipline, use goal-setting and automation to limit your dependence on willpower.
 I call this a systems-based mindset.

 The first thing to do is define the results you want.
 Set SMART goals.
 SMART stands for Specific, Measurable, Achievable, Result-focused, and Time-bound.
 The SMART goals Wikipedia page has more information on what that means, exactly.

 Figure out what you want to save for, and create a prioritized list.
 If any of the goals seem overwhelming, try breaking them into smaller chunks.
 For example, “pay off debt” may sound like a big, scary goal.
 Resolving to pay off your smallest student loan, or a single credit card is more manageable.
 Put into a SMART goal format, you may decide you want to pay off $5,400 in credit card debt in 1 year by making monthly $450 payments.

 Once you’ve made goals, do your best to automate your saving.
 When you can’t see the money you’re contributing to your goal, you won’t be tempted to spend it.
-Simple makes this easy by automatically sending small amounts of money daily into a Goal.
+Simple makes this easy by allowing you to contribute daily to a Goal, or have your Expenses funded each payday.
 Other banks allow you to make automatic transfers to savings accounts.
 Whatever your method, make sure the money moves as close to payday as possible.
 Don’t put the obstacle of manual transfers in your way.
 Make it happen automatically and your willpower won’t be tested.

 One day you’ll wake up and be amazed at how much you’ve managed to save just by taking yourself out of the savings equation.